cugos/cugos.github.com/2023-spring-fling/index.md

     bio: |
      I received a PhD in Applied Math in 2008 from UC Davis and then was a researcher at TU Berlin, TU Munich and Caltech.
 In 2014 I started HowLoud, to build a national environmental noise map.
 That project was my introduction to geospatial work.
 In 2021 I started Clockwork Micro to offer geospatial microservices.
     description: |
       We present db2vector, a simple tool that allows users to create vector tile endpoints from PostGIS databases.
 The tool abstracts several layers so that a user can edit a simple sql query to extract the desired data in the desired format and publish a vector tile endpoint.
 The endpoint can then be used as a source for Leaflet, MapLibre, OpenLayers or MapBox.

  -
+    type: Talk
+    slides:
+    title: Using RStudio for Practical Geospatial Analysis
+    time: 2:40 - 3:00 PM
+    room: Bezos
+    speaker: Roger Andre, <a href="https://posit.co/">Posit PBC</a>
+    bio: |
+     I am a Solutions Engineer at Posit PBC, formerly "RStudio".
+My background is predominantly in code-based spatial analysis and data engineering using Python, R, PostGIS and a bunch of other Open Source tools.
+I have worked in the software industry on spatial data processing toolchains since 2005.
+I am inspired by what can be accomplished by working within a set of constraints.
+Give me a good basic set of tools which can be chained together, over a fancy Unicorn, any day.
+    description: |
+      Using publicly available data on Hospitals in the U.S., I will go over some simple analytics concepts in RStudio and then show how these can be combined into a Shiny application that is freely hosted on Shinyapps.io.

+ -
     type: Lightning Talk
     slides: